donisetti/AuthPermissions.AspNetCore/UpdateToVersion3.md

 If you want to update one of your tenant change service I recommend you look at updated tenant change in the main branch, which have been updated to the version 3 design.

-- For a single-level multi-tenant have look at Example3s [InvoiceTenantChangeService](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/Example3.InvoiceCode/EfCoreCode/InvoiceTenantChangeService.cs).
+- For a single-level multi-tenant have look at Saass [InvoiceTenantChangeService](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/Saas.InvoiceCode/EfCoreCode/InvoiceTenantChangeService.cs).
 - For a hierarchical multi-tenant have look at Example4, [RetailTenantChangeService](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/Example4.ShopCode/EfCoreCode/RetailTenantChangeService.cs).
 - For the single-level + sharding multi-tenant version look at [ShardingTenantChangeService](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/Example6.SingleLevelSharding/EfCoreCode/ShardingTenantChangeService.cs)